Today we venture off the trail and onto roads less traveled to explore the emerging genre of gravel road racing.

-Cyclocross rigs make great gravel race bikes: Dan Hughes, reigning DK200 champ
+Cyclocross rigs make great gravel race bikes: Dan Hughes, former DK200 champ

 Dan Hughes, owner of Sunflower Outdoor & Bike Shop, in Lawrence, Kansas, has bagged four DK200 victories.
-Endurance racer Rebecca Rusch has raced the DK200 the past two years and claimed the women’s victory on both occasions.
-Both have won the last two Dirty Kanza’s aboard Specialized’s ’cross race bike, the CruX.
-(Click here to read about Rebecca Rusch’s DK200 bike.)
+Endurance racer Rebecca Rusch has raced the DK200 three times and claimed the women’s victory on two occasions.
+Both have won aboard Specialized’s ’cross race bike, the CruX.
+(Click here to read about Rebecca Rusch’s 2013 DK200 bike.)

 Admittedly, it’s the engine, not the bike, that won.
 But it also goes to show that another bike in the quiver, or another genre of bike, may not be the right tool for the job.

 “I don't think there's a ton of difference between a cyclocross bike and a gravel-grinding bike,” Hughes said.